FAQs

 A: A tune-up is when an HVAC system professional checks the key components of your system and makes adjustments to the system to keep it operating efficiently.

-Q: What’s included in a Scott Heating, Cooling & Plumbing heating tune-up?
+Q: What’s included in a Scott Heating & Cooling heating tune-up?

 A: Our service provider goes through a 28-point checklist during a furnace maintenance tune-up.
 It includes such tasks as these: